-Describing how machine learning systems work to customers is one of the hardest parts of explaining our technology stack at NeoReach.
-Customers often think we program machine learning and we know every in and out of the system, like traditional programming, but that’s simply not the case.
+Describing how machine learning systems work to customers is one of the hardest parts of explaining any technology stack.
+Customers often think we program machine learning system and we know every in and out of the system, like traditional programming, but that’s simply not the case.

 I love Google Assistant, and really love Google Home.
 I’ve talked about how it’s THE virtual digital assistant you should choose when setting up you smart home and how it’s years more advanced than any of the other competition.